 According to automotive aggregate data services, the replacement market for wheel bearings and hub assemblies is estimated to be roughly $120M annually.
 Larger suppliers include Timken, SKF, BCA, and Centric.
 However, many wheel bearings that may need to be replaced are not because they are overlooked when other wheel services and repairs are being performed on the vehicle.

-If you have questions about wheel bearings, contact Hollenshade’s Auto Service of Towson, Maryland.
+If you have questions about our wheel bearing service, contact Hollenshade’s Auto Service of Towson, Maryland.
 Call 410-828-5750 to speak with a team member today.